AEL Information for:

 All information provided to Manitoba Student Aid is subject to audit and verification.

 As soon as you apply, start a Canada Student Loan/Manitoba Student Loan file, which should include copies of your applications, income tax returns and any other correspondence and documentation you are submitting.
 Audits will be conducted to verify information.
 If you are selected for an audit, you may be asked to provide copies of income tax returns (including all T-slips and schedules for you, and your spouse, parents, sponsors, or legal guardians, if applicable).
-You may also be asked to provide copies of bank statements and verification of: employment income; funding from other sources; value, sale or purchase of assets, including vehicles; copies of loan authorization forms; and any other documentation that might be required to verify your reported information and your financial circumstances.
+You may also be asked to provide copies of bank statements and verification of: employment income; funding from other sources; value, sale or purchase of assets, copies of loan authorization forms; and any other documentation that might be required to verify your reported information and your financial circumstances.
 This information should be kept for at least two years after you cease to be a full-time student.

 If an audit determines that you received more assistance than you were entitled to, you will be asked to repay any overaward.
 Furthermore, applications in subsequent years may be automatically referred for audit.
 If it is determined that the underreporting or misreporting was deliberate, possible penalties may include denial of further assistance and/or loss of interest-free status.
 Legal action may also be taken.